Home/Blog/Are Scrap Metal Prices Going Up in Melbourne? What Companies Need to Know

 A Situation We Often See

+A company finishes a project and ends up with several hundred kilos of material.
+Rather than taking a closer look, everything is handed over as mixed metal.
 It feels efficient.
 But the truth is, with just slightly more awareness, the return could have been meaningfully higher.
 This scenario is where many businesses lose money without ever noticing.

 Timing vs. Realism